joshuacox/reaction-beesknees-plugin/README.md

 ### How does it look in the database?

+There are two main ways to look at the contents of the Reaction database: using the `mongo` shell or using an app like RoboMongo.
+Both ways are useful tools in development.

+### Using the shell

-Using the`mongo` shell: Confirm that the `reaction-sticky-footer-plugin` has been added to the `Packages` collection by querying the database.
+Confirm that the `reaction-beesknees-plugin` has been added to the `Packages` collection by querying the database.

-First, in a new Terminal tab, start `mongo`:
+1. First, in a new Terminal tab from your main `my-store` directory:

 ```
-$ meteor mongo
+meteor mongo
 ```

-Then, query for the package by name:
+2. Then, query for the package by name:

 ```
 db.getCollection('Packages').find({name: "reaction-beesknees-plugin"})